 Below are some common tricks to stretch the lifespan of an article.

-- Answering reader FAQ's (frequently asked questions)
+- Answering reader FAQs

-- Providing industry tips, "how to" articles or advice
+- Providing industry tips, how-to articles, or advice

 - Explaining common concepts in your industry for your readers